julianduque/beaglebone-io/README.md

 #### Standalone Usage of BeagleBone-IO

-Turn built-in user LED 3 on and log the value of analog input A0 to the console each time it changes.
-The BeagleBone Black has row of four built-in blue LEDs mounted on the board itself.
-User LED 3 is the LED closest to Ethernet port.
-It's possible to try this program without connecting any hardware to the BeagleBone Black.
+Both the BeagleBone Black and the PocketBeagle have four built-in blue user LEDs mounted on the board itself.
+The IDs for these LEDs are USR0, USR1, USR2 and USR3.
+Both boards also have an analog input with the ID A0.
+The program below turns on LED USR3 and logs the value of analog input A0 to the console each time it changes.
+It's possible to try this program without connecting any additional hardware to the board.

 ``` js
 var BeagleBone = require('beaglebone-io');